 WordPress is extremely user friendly, and I can assign categories, tags and a featured image to my post all from the same page I write and edit from.
 Categories allow me to easy add drop down menus to my site, tags help link posts to others that are related, and the featured image is what appears next to the title on my homepage.
 It’s easy to add lists, titles, images, links; all from the top bar which scrolls down as I write.
 With the menu on the left I can check comments on my posts, download plug-ins, change the theme of my site (which affects color, fonts and general style).
 All my settings are together on the left.

-When I’m happy with my post I can click the big blue ‘publish’ button (out of sight on the image above), and hooray, I have a new blog post!
-Pressing publish for the first time can be nerve wracking, but you can easily edit once published, so don’t panic when you read through again and find all those typos.
+When I’m happy with my post I can click the big blue ‘publish’ button and hooray, I have a new blog post!
+Pressing publish for the first time can be nerve wracking, but you can easily edit once published (the publish button becomes an update button), so don’t panic when you read through again and find all those typos.
 It happens to all of us!

 What Next After Starting a WordPress blog?